If you’re not willing to spend money to secure money, you don’t have enough money worth securing in the first place.

 This is the recovery phrase and it is the master key to your personal bank vault.
 It gives you access to ALL your cryptocurrencies even if your device break, gets lost or stolen.

-If you lose physical access to your device and you didn’t set up the recovery phrase, then you will permanently lose your cryptocurrencies.
+If you lose physical access to your device and you didn’t write down these 24-word recovery phrase, then you will permanently lose ALL your cryptocurrencies.

 The recovery phase is used to generate everything in your wallet such as the wallet initialization and generation of private keys.